Otterfan/census/README.md

 ### Sidekiq

 [Sidekiq](https://github.com/mperham/sidekiq) is a Ruby gem for managing background jobs.
-It connects with Redis to manage the job queue.
+It connects to Redis to process jobs from the job queue.

-This gem should automatically get installed when the application is installed.
+This gem should automatically be installed with the application gemfile.

-#### Config
+#### Configuration

 Sidekiq is configured to run with the default configuration settings.
 If Redis is running on non-default ports then those settings can be changed in the [sidekiq.rb](../sidekiq/config/initializers/sidekiq.rb) initializer file.

 #### Run

-It does require a separate Rails process to be run:
+Sidekiq require a separate Rails process to be run:

 `bundle exec sidekiq -L log/sidekiq.log`